bomonike/bomonike.github.io/nft.md

 * Install the <a target="_blank" href="https://github.com/ipfs/ipfs-desktop">IPFS Desktop app</a> to click the "Import" button in the GUI
 * In the command-line interface, use the <tt>ipfs add</tt> command to add files to IPFS.
 * hbarsuite smart nodes that are integrated with IPFS

 * https://thedefiant.io/news/defi/filecoin-ipfs-space by Lockheed Martin
+* Filecoin provides Content preservation for organizations like the Shoah Foundation and Internet Archive.
+Filecoin employs Proof of Replication (PoRep) and Proof of Spacetime (PoSt) to ensure data integrity and continuous storage.
+As of August 2024, Filecoin's total storage capacity was 23 EiB, with 2.0 EiB of total data stored.

 Since file content is public by default, <strong>encrypt</strong> the file's content and share its key the usual secure way.